BillWaller/C-Menu/README.md

 C-Menu View can also be used as a pager for manual pages.
 By setting the "MANPAGER" environment variable to "view", users can enjoy the benefits of C-Menu View's features while reading manual pages.

 However, setting MANPAGER="Nvim !Man+" is my recommendation.
 I don't know what Nvim is using to colorize manual pages, but it looks great.
 The most compelling reason to use Nvim is that it's very easy to write a few lines to a file, or edit the file, if you like.

 If you still want to use C-Menu View as your MANPAGER, just add the following line to your shell configuration file (e.g., .bashrc or .zshrc):

-If you still want to use C-Menu View as your MANPAGER, just add the following line to your shell configuration file (e.g., .bashrc or .zshrc):